-This Privacy Policy describes how Inquisita, LLC ("Inquisita," "we," "us," or "our") collects, uses, discloses, and protects information when you access or use the Inquisita web application (the "Service").
-This Privacy Policy applies, including but not limited, to attorneys, paralegals, and other legal professionals who use our Service.
+This Privacy Policy describes how Inquisita, LLC ("Inquisita," "we," "us," or "our") collects, uses, discloses, and protects information when you access or use the Inquisita platform — including the Inquisita Model Context Protocol (MCP) server, application programming interface (API), and web application (collectively, the "Service").
+The Service enables AI agents (operated by you, your firm, or a third-party agent provider of your choice) and human users to ingest, organize, search, and analyze legal documents and related data.
+This Privacy Policy applies, including but not limited to, attorneys, paralegals, and other legal professionals who use our Service, as well as the AI agents acting on their behalf.
 This Privacy Policy applies to the usage of Inquisita in conjunction with our Terms of Service.

 By using the Service, you agree to the collection and use of information in accordance with this Privacy Policy.
 If you do not agree with this Privacy Policy, you must not access or use the Service.